GuidesJanuary 23, 20268 min read

 Webhook Integration

-Webhooks are how PayCoinPro notifies your server when a payment is received.
-This is the most critical part of the integration.
+Webhooks tell your server when payments arrive.
+This is the most important part of the integration.

-Here's a complete webhook handler for Next.js App Router:
+Here's a complete handler for Next.js App Router:

 typescript